AnhCaooo/awesome-world/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Running unit tests and end-to-end tests with Cypress

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+Run `ng e2e` to execute the unit tests and end-to-end tests via [Cypress](https://www.cypress.io/).
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+If you run `npx cypress open`, you need to execute command `ng serve` at the same time in order to execute the test.

+### End-to-end tests

+Open Cypress GUI by `ng e2e` or combine `npx cypress open` and `ng serve`, then select **E2E Testing**

 ## Further help